British English or American English

 Impact on Professional Communication

-Phonetic Variations Between Dialects
+Phonetic Variations Between British English and American English

 The Role of a Neutral Accent in Learning